Bryanh002/ERGOS-Dynamic-Humanoid-Platform/README.md

 ---

 ## 🧠 Overview
-ERGOS is a low-cost, open-source platform designed for advanced dynamic humanoid robotics research.
-It serves as a ROS2-based control environment that integrates high-efficiency servo hardware with Reinforcement Learning (RL) techniques.
-The primary goal of ERGOS is to develop and optimize highly dynamic, stable gait patterns for bipedal systems, demonstrating sophisticated movement capabilities on an economical, self-contained hardware platform.
+ERGOS is meant to be a low-cost, open-source platform designed for dynamic humanoid robotics research.
+It serves as a ROS2-based control environment that integrates serial servo hardware with Reinforcement Learning (RL) techniques.
+The primary goal of ERGOS is to develop and optimize dynamic, stable gait patterns for bipedal systems, demonstrating advanced movement capabilities on an economical, self-contained hardware platform.
 Here is a photo of ERGOS's current design:

 <p align="center">